AI-enhanced tuning of quantum dot Hamiltonians toward Majorana modes

 The $\mathcal{M}$ metric, utilized to train the PINNAT model, is the following:

 with $\{\psi_i,E_i\}$ being the collection of $H(P)$ eigenpairs.
 The index $i$ enumerates the subsequent eigenvalues: both $m_i$ and $p_i$ are sorted in ascending order by $|E_i|$.
-Eigenstates projection $m_i$ on the left (or equivalently right) Majorana mode \(M = \gamma_L\) is weighted by their distance from zero energy $|E_i|$ with some threshold \(\epsilon=0.1\)~meV.
+Eigenstates projection $m_i$ on the left (or equivalently right) Majorana mode \(M = \gamma_\mathrm{L}\) is weighted by their distance from zero energy $|E_i|$ with some threshold \(\epsilon=0.1\)~meV.
 Second factor -- $p_i$ quantifies electron-hole symmetry: \(u_i,v_i\) are the electron-hole components of eigenvectors $\psi_i$.
 By the $H$ symmetry $m_0=m_1$, and also $p_0=p_1$.
 For ideal MZM pair we should have $m_0=m_1=1$ and $p_0=p_1=1$, giving $\mathcal{M}=1$.
-The form of the metric, Eq.~\ref{eq:majoranization}, is designed to discriminate trivial zero modes such as ABS, which discrimination from MZMs is described e.g. in the SI of Ref.~\cite{Bordin2025}, especially $-\sum_{i>1}m_i$ term penalizes the presence of trivial zero modes, even when the topological ones are there as well.
+The form of the metric, Eq.~\ref{eq:majoranization}, is designed to discriminate trivial zero modes such as ABS, which discrimination from MZMs is described e.g. in Ref.~\cite{Bordin2025, Liu2017, Prada2020}.
+Especially, the $-\sum_{i>1}m_i$ term penalizes the presence of trivial zero modes, even when the topological ones are there as well.

 Although the metric defined in Eq.~(5) contains piecewise operations such as $\max(0,\cdot)$ and sorting by $|E_i|$, gradients required for training are computed using automatic differentiation provided by the \emph{autograd} framework.
 Such piecewise functions are handled using standard subgradient rules (analogous to ReLU activations), so that they propagate whenever the argument of the $\max(0,\cdot)$ operation is positive.
 The eigenvalues and eigenvectors are obtained from a differentiable eigensolver applied to the Hamiltonian.
 Degeneracies and level crossings occur only on sets of measure zero in parameter space and did not cause practical issues during training.
 However, eigenvector-based gradients may become numerically ill-conditioned near degeneracies or for larger matrices, which can introduce noise in the optimization signal.
 This potential limitation is discussed further in Appendix~C.

 For the visualization of the spectra in Figs.~5 and~7, two auxiliary quantities are computed from the normalized BdG eigenvectors $\psi_i$, utilizing their electron and hole components $u_i$, $v_i$.
 The site occupation of dot $n$ for eigenstate $i$ is defined as